 Within the first few seconds, I was comforted by the sway of the sled and in no time I started filming the ride and really enjoying the peaceful and beautiful snowy surroundings.
 We rode through pine forests and birch forests, and both were beautiful.

 It was quite cold with the wind on our faces, but it wasn’t too bad as I was so lost in the beauty of it all.
 The ride flew by and it felt like minutes though it was close to an hour.

 We learned after we got back that one of the lead dogs, Plasma, had his first time at the helm on that day, and Eleanor was beaming with pride about how well he did.
 He’s very young for the role—only just over a year, but she said she saw leadership qualities in him and wanted to give him the chance.

 Why You Should Visit Just Short of Magic

-Our visit to Just Short of Magic was one of the highlights our trip and a top thing to do in Fairbanks.
+Our visit to Just Short of Magic was one of the highlights of our trip and a top thing to do in Fairbanks.
 Be sure to do your homework, as dog sledding in Alaska can be a truly amazing experience.
-Get there early to bundle up and to spend time with the dogs.
+Get there early to bundle up and spend time with the dogs.

 You Might Also Like

 - Planning for a Northern Lights Vacation in Fairbanks

 - Chasing the Aurora—Northern Lights Trip in Fairbanks